 - Transfer out when almost all the seasonings stick to tofu cubes.
 Sprinkle Szechuan peppercorn powder (to taste) and the other half of the chopped garlic greens.

 The fermented bean paste (doubanjiang) may differ in salinity.
 So adjust the amount if necessary

 The dish exemplifies the Salty-Savoury Flavour (咸鲜味), one of the 24 official complex flavours in Szechuan cuisine while “干煸” gān biān is a popular cooking method used.
 The texture of dry-fried vegetables is similar to that of grilled ones, with a hint of smoky flavour.
 Seasonings are added after dry-frying.
 The method works to remove the initial water content in the ingredients so as to help them absorb the seasonings.
-To make the best Szechuan dry-fried green beans, you need pick good-quality French beans with a tender and crispy texture.
-Pork can be replaced with minced shiitake mushroom as a vegetarian alternative.
+To make the best Sichuan dry-fried green beans, you need pick good-quality French beans with a tender and crispy texture.

 - 400g fresh green beans （French beans）, ends removed and cut into 8cm long sections四季豆